 Fashion Valley Transit Center (Green Line)

-As you head west from Qualcomm station, you hit a stretch of stations that are heaven sent for those who love shopping.
+As you head west from Stadium Station, you hit a stretch of stations that are heaven sent for those who love shopping.
 The Fenton Parkway station is next to Ikea and Costco; Rio Vista station has Sears and the Marriott nearby; Mission Valley Center station is at the tangled retail intersection of Mission Center and Hazard Center station has more retail available.

 05 of 18